Zebi15/Zebi15/README.md

 🚀 About Me

-  🔭 I have 1 year of experience as a Junior Laravel Developer, working with PHP, Laravel, and modern web technologies
+  🔭 I have 1 year of experience as a PHP Developer, working with PHP, Laravel, and modern web technologies

   🌱 I’m currently learning advanced Laravel concepts & AI-enhanced web solutions